NaaeemMalik/my-Chromium-forks/docs/ios/infra.md

 the main waterfall for Mac desktop and iOS. [tryserver.chromium.mac] serves as the try server for Mac desktop and iOS.

-The bots know how to check out a given revision of GTX Browser, compile, and test.
+The bots know how to check out a given revision of GTx Browser, compile, and test.

 ### Code location